2025 Hollow Water First Nation stabbings: Perpetrator

-The perpetrator was identified as 26-year-old Tyrone Simard (1999 – September 4, 2025), a man who was known to police and was out on bail at the time of the attack with assault with a weapon and mischief charges for alleged offences that happened June 8.
+The perpetrator was identified as 26-year-old Tyrone Simard (1999 – 4 September 2025), who was known to police and was out on bail at the time of the attack with assault with a weapon and mischief charges for alleged offences that happened 8 June.
 He was also facing charges of sexual assault, sexual interference and invitation to sexual touching from alleged incidents in 2017.
-The records show a Winnipeg court granted his release June 12 on both matters with various conditions, including a curfew and an order not to use drugs or alcohol or to possess weapons.
+The records show a Winnipeg court granted his release 12 June on both matters with various conditions, including a curfew and an order not to use drugs or alcohol or to possess weapons.
 The motive behind the attack is unknown, but the police said they are focusing on connections between Simard and each of the victims, who were known to each other.
 Simard was raised in Hollow Water until he was placed into foster care at age 10 in 2009.
 He moved between group homes in Winnipeg, before settling into a foster home where he stayed until he aged out of the system.
-Following his death, Simard was laid to rest at Hollow Water eight days later.
+Following his death, Simard was buried at Hollow Water eight days later.